ABC GIRL SCOUT COOKIES

 - What kind of Kosher Certification do your Girl Scout Cookies carry?

 All ABC Girl Scout Cookies carry the Circle UD Kosher certification.
 Circle U stands for Orthodox Union, one of the larger organizations that provides kosher certification.
 The “D” included in the symbol signifies that the product contains dairy ingredients or is produced on equipment that may be used to produce items containing dairy ingredients.
-If a cookie has a vegan claim, that cookie does not contain dairy nor is it produced on a an equipment line that may be used to produce items cotaining dairy ingredients but will have the "D" symbol on the packaging because this certifcation is used to cover all cookies produced in our facility.

 - How do you look out for people like me who have food allergies?